Frequently Asked Questions

 You can apply on the clúid website and follow the instructions.
 This is the only method to apply, registration of interest cannot be made by post or over the phone.

-Once you have selected the property that you are eligible for, you will need to enter your details into our self-service eligibility checker and register your interest.
+Once you have selected the property that you are eligible for, you will need to enter your details into our self-service eligibility checker, register your interest and uploaded the required documents.
+Failure to upload documents will result in exclusion from the lottery.

 If this will be a joint application, enter information for two applicants.
 This is a three-step process;

-- You must first register your interest in the property.
+- You must first register your interest in the property and uploaded the required documents into each document type.

 - If there are more interested applicants than available properties, all applications will then be entered into a lottery.
 Once the lottery takes place, we will begin reviewing applications from the top of the list.